Scarlet Rivera: Life and career

-In recent years Rivera has recorded new age, instrumental, world, and Celtic music.
+In recent years, Rivera has recorded new age, instrumental, world, and Celtic music.
 She has also toured in Japan with the US-based South American group Ritual with Uruguayans Federico Ramos and Eduardo Marquez del Signore.
 She recorded the album Celtic Mist which was released in Japan.
 She also played violin on the 2014 album After the Fall, by UK-based Dodson and Fogg.

 She was a special guest artist in the band in Joni 75: A Birthday Celebration, a birthday concert held in honor of Joni Mitchell on November 7, 2018, in Los Angeles and also in the concert with Brandi Carlile for Mitchell's Blue album in October 2019.

 Rivera was featured in Martin Scorsese's 2019 pseudo-documentary film Rolling Thunder Revue: A Bob Dylan Story and attended the premiere in New York in June 2019.

 Rivera released the EP All of Me in April 2020 on Bright Sun Records, singing her own songs.

 In May 2021, to celebrate Bob Dylan's 80th birthday, Rivera, along with Nine Mile Station, released a new version of "Hurricane".
-Paul Zollo, a writer for American Songwriter said that "Her presence of sound and spirit lifts this 'Hurricane' into a higher realm.
+Paul Zollo, a writer for American Songwriter, said that "Her presence of sound and spirit lifts this 'Hurricane' into a higher realm.
 The reverence she has for the song and its songwriter shines in the purity and passion of her playing."

-She continues to be an active recording artist, performer and composer, and is currently working on an album Celtic Magic to be released later in 2022.
+She continues to be an active recording artist, performer and composer.
+Her album Celtic Magic was set to be released in 2022.

 Personal life

 Rivera is of Irish-Sicilian ancestry.

 She was married in 1991 to the British session keyboardist Tommy Eyre.
 The marriage lasted until his death in 2001.